Brenton G. Hayden: Renters Warehouse

 Northern Pacific Group, which focuses on technology and service companies, has recently invested significant resources to expand Renters Warehouse tenfold.

-“The company has proven out its business model and is poised for tremendous growth,” said Scott Honour, Northern Pacific’s managing partner.
-“We are bringing capital and know-how to the company that will help it accelerate its growth.”

 Northern Pacific has added to the Renters Warehouse board two of its principals, Peter Offenhauser and Marcy Haymaker, as well as California-based businessman Doug Bergeron, who was CEO of VeriFone for about 12 years.

 Holdings

 Hayden and Company LLC, dba Renters Warehouse, Renters Warehouse Real Estate, LLC dba Pink Blue, a residential real estate brokerage and division of Renters Warehouse, Sexy Limos.
 In March 2012, Hayden and Ryan Marvin bought WebDigs Inc., a discount residential real estate brokerage.
 December 2012, Brenton Hayden and partner Ryan Marvin acquired a controlling stake in the software-as-a-service company, RentFeeder, Inc. Brenton is also an active angel investor with investments in 15Five.com, a human resources software company, and Pickstream, LLC dba Sideline, a sports wagering application.